Databricks Unity

 0. Set Up AWS Glue Integration

-First thing, before setting up Databricks integration, you must follow the steps at AWS Glue to have your Warpstream Tableflow available in AWS Glue.
+Before setting up the Databricks integration, you must follow the steps at AWS Glue to have your WarpStream Tableflow tables available in AWS Glue.

-Instructions: Follow the Databricks Guide: Create IAM role and credential.
+Instructions: Follow the Databricks Guide: Create service credentials.

 2. Create the Glue Connection

-Next, create a connection object within Databricks to link to your AWS Glue environment.
+Create a connection object within Databricks to link to your AWS Glue environment.
+When creating the connection, use the following values:

 Instructions: Follow the Databricks Guide: Create the connection.